This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 If a product costs 3,000 yen, we can purchase it for 1,800 yen and sell it for 5,000 yen, and foreigners will be happy to buy it.

-The mentality that "it's a good deal if I buy it in Japan" is driving the desire to purchase high-priced products.
+The mentality that "it's a good deal if you can buy it in Japan" is high

 40% of the cost price is purchased from the manufacturer's workshop